OR 213 (NE 82nd Avenue) at NE Sandy Boulevard Safety Improvement Project

 Pedestrians will be detoured around the construction work.
 Crosswalk buttons have been set to automatically turn on.
 TriMet bus stops in the area will be temporarily relocated for the project work, please pay attention to the signs at bus stops.
 Go to TriMet.org or call 503-238-7433 to see schedule or bus stop location changes.

 Nighttime construction activities are scheduled at night to reduce traffic and business impact, as well as improve motorist safety.
-Night noise is expected during the trenching work from heavy equipment and construction trucks, as well as saw cutting the pavement and from cars driving over the steel plate in the road.
+Night noise is expected during the trenching work from heavy equipment and construction trucks.
 A 24-hour noise hotline will be available during construction for questions and concerns 503-412-2356.

 *schedule is subject to change